AshokIT-DSA/DSANotes/Time&SpaceComplexity.md

 ## Complete Analysis of Algorithm
-### Q. Let’s say for a given problem there are multiple solution, out these how you will figure it out which one is the best solution for you?
+### Q. Let’s say for a given problem there are multiple solution, out of these how you will figure it out which one is the best solution for you?

 Problem